 - Learn about the culture of people in Durham, England

-- Understand that there are different perspectives on international issues
+- Be cognizant of different perspectives on international issues

 - Recognize that what they do in their jobs or work might have implications beyond the local community